Jaundice: When Your Baby Looks Yellow

 Jaundice babies can struggle with staying awake to eat.
 Breastfed babies may stay yellow a bit longer than formula-fed babies because their bodies are processing the bilirubin naturally.
 Supplementing with formula may be suggested but is typically not needed.
 While jaundice may fade quicker, it may impact the milk supply, the baby's latch, and the overall breastfeeding journey.

 How Can You Help?

-- Have baby checked for lip and tongue tie, as these can affect baby's latch and ability to transfer milk well.
-An experienced ENT can make the world of difference!
+- Have your baby checked for lip and tongue tie, as these can affect your baby's latch and ability to transfer milk well.

-- Take baby outside!
-Vitamin D from sunlight helps baby process the bilirubin.
-Of course, keep baby out of high temperatures, but don't be afraid of the sun.
+- Take your baby outside!
+Vitamin D from sunlight helps your baby process the bilirubin.

-- Light Therapy is also an option if levels are on the boarder of normal and high.
-A NICU stay is not needed unless levels are too high and not decreasing, but a Bili-Blanket can be rented through insurance and brought home.
-Baby will look like a little glow worm, but it'll help lower those levels quickly.
+- Light Therapy is also an option if levels are on the border of normal and high.
+A NICU stay is not needed unless levels are too high and not decreasing, but a Bili-Blanket can be rented and brought home.

 To all the new moms and moms-to-be... there will be a lifetime of things to worry about, try not to let a little bit of yellow stress you out!